New Orleans-class cruiser (1896)

-The New Orleans class of protected cruisers of the United States Navy consisted of two ships which were building for the Brazilian Navy at Elswick, near Newcastle Upon Tyne, England, by Armstrong Whitworth.
+The New Orleans class of protected cruisers of the United States Navy consisted of two ships, which were built for the Brazilian Navy at Elswick, near Newcastle Upon Tyne, England, by Armstrong Whitworth.
 The Brazilian Navy had ordered four Elswick cruisers, but had already sold the first ship during construction to Chile as Ministro Zenteno.
 One ship was delivered to Brazil, named Almirante Barroso.
 The third ship was fitting out as Amazonas, and the fourth was on order as Almirante Abreu.

-On 16 March 1898 the United States Navy purchased the undelivered ships to prevent them being acquired by the Spanish Navy and to augment the US Navy shortly before the Spanish–American War.
+On 16 March 1898, the United States Navy purchased the undelivered ships to prevent them from being acquired by the Spanish Navy and to augment the US Navy shortly before the Spanish–American War.

 Design and construction

 Armament

-These ships were originally armed with six 6 in/50 caliber rapid fire (RF) guns and four 4.7 in/50 caliber RF guns.
-These were British-made export-model guns built by Elswick Ordnance Company, a subsidiary of Armstrong.
+These ships were originally armed with six 6 in/50 caliber rapid-fire (RF) guns and four 4.7 in/50 caliber RF guns.
+These were British-made, export-model guns built by Elswick Ordnance Company, a subsidiary of Armstrong.
 One source states the 6-inch guns were Elswick Pattern DD and the 4.7-inch guns were Pattern AA.
 These guns were unique in the US Navy, and they were designated as "6"/50 caliber Mark 5 Armstrong guns" and "4.7"/50 caliber Mark 3 Armstrong guns".
 The 6-inch guns were arranged with one each fore and aft, and two each fore and aft in sponsons on the sides to allow ahead or astern fire.
 The 4.7-inch guns were on the broadside.
 Three 18 in torpedo tubes for Whitehead torpedoes were also equipped.
 Additional weapons included ten 6-pounder 57 mm Hotchkiss RF guns, eight 1-pounder 37 mm RF guns, and four .30-cal.
 (7.62 mm) Maxim machine guns.